chill389cc/chill389cc/README.md

 - Hi, I’m @chill389cc
-- I’m interested in learning programming concepts, code optimization, and ways to improve efficiency.
+- I’m specifically interested in learning programming concepts, code optimization, and ways to improve efficiency.
+However, I'm looking for any way to grow as a programmer.
 - I’m looking to collaborate on simple and beginner projects, to start.
 - How to reach me: chill389cc@gmail.com is always a good place!